carrot orange juice

 While that’s undoubtedly a good sign…

 You should know that it was a test-tube study.
-In a nutshell, we need more data for the results to be absolutely conclusive.
-So, you should NOT consider carrot juice as a cancer treatment.
+In a nutshell, we need more data for the results to be conclusive.
+So, it would be best not to consider carrot juice as a cancer treatment.

 8 – Carrot juice may enhance your skin health.